oVirt/ovirt-web-ui/README.md

 Please note, starting ovirt-4.1, the ovirt-web-ui is installed with ovirt-engine by default.

-Latest ovirt-web-ui RPM can be found in the [http://resources.ovirt.org/repos/ovirt/tested/master/rpm](http://resources.ovirt.org/repos/ovirt/tested/master/rpm) yum repository.
+Latest ovirt-web-ui RPM can be found in the [Copr build system](https://copr.fedorainfracloud.org/coprs/mlibra/ovirt-web-ui/) or [project's yum repository](http://people.redhat.com/mlibra/repos/ovirt-web-ui/).

 ### Quick run using Docker